Can You Still Look up a Dictionary?

 The problem of the future will be if technology fails, even briefly – and we all know that it will at some point.
 Not much would happen nowadays; when the electricity supply fails we congratulate ourselves for toughing it out for the two or three hours it takes for the emergency crews to re-connect us.
-If our TV signal fails, the television set will automatically search for another signal from a different transmitter or satellite.
+If our TV signal fails, the television set will automatically search for another signal from a different transmitter.
 However, if the internet should cease to exist, we would be up sh** creek without a paddle, especially when it comes to communication via the written word.

 Did I look up my reference books to find out these facts?
 Did I heck!
 I did what every sane person on the planet does.
 I sat on my fat butt and typed ‘kangaroo baby’ into Google and I had the answer immediately.
 Not only can I find the answer to the question that is bugging me, but I can find synonyms and antonyms.
 If I am not to sure of how to spell the word all I need to do is enter my spelling of the word on-screen and watch as Microsoft changes it straight away to the proper spelling.
 Not only that, my computer tells me off for entering ungrammatical sentences.
 If I’m not too sure of what I want to look up, I can find it by using the online reverse dictionaries.

 You are only a click away from all of the World’s knowledge.
 This astounding fact is almost incomprehensible.
 Pause for a moment and allow yourself to be overwhelmed.

 The snag?
 It could lead to mass illiteracy, if not mass ignorance.

 The illiteracy could come about because it will soon be unnecessary to know any grammar or spelling whatsoever.

 The ignorance can come about because there will be no point in remembering anything when it is so simple to find it out.